LuisPuchol/taktics-test-monorepo/README.md

 * A total sale import that will be the unitary sale times amount

 So a new section "Budgets" on the sidebar must be created.
-This section will lead to a new view that will render an upper part with 3 filters: by name, by client name and by a range of dates; and on the bottom part a list with all the budgets (will show all the fields as columns) filtered by the filters.
+This section will lead to a new view that will render an upper part with 3 filters: by name, by client name and by a range of dates; and on the bottom part a list with all the budgets (will show all the fields as columns, the thumbnail must be a column too) filtered by the filters.

 Every budget will have 2 actions: edit budget and delete budget.

 When editing the budget, will open a detail of the budget.
 This budget detail view has 2 sections:

 * An upper on that will display the budget fields as a nice form (needs to be editable, only the ones that aren't a calculus result)
+  * There must be a way to see the thumbnail and be able to delete it or upload a new one
 * A bottom one that will display a table with the chapters and batches of the budgets.
 The fields that aren't formulas will be editable and will upadte all the fields that are calculations (batch -> chapter -> budget).
 It needs to have a visual indicator that differenciates what's a chapter and what's a batch.
 Finally, this table will have the following actions:

   * Create a chapter, will add a chapter